ghseeli/latex2blender/README.md

 # latex2blender

-Blender add-on to render LaTeX and import it into Blender
+[Blender](https://www.blender.org/) add-on to render LaTeX and import it into Blender.
+See the [wiki](https://github.com/ghseeli/latex2blender/wiki) for more details, including how to install and use.

-This Blender add-on is designed to import Latex graphics into Blender as mesh objects.
-In object mode in the 3D View, it shows up as a panel in the sidebar.
+This Blender add-on is designed to import LaTeX graphics into Blender as mesh objects.
+In the 3D Viewport with object mode selected, latex2blender appears as a panel in the sidebar.
 Type "n" to open the sidebar.

 ## Requirements